 In our last blog post, we dived into low-voltage lighting and discovered many advantages, such as safety and mobility.
-In today’s blog post, we’ll go over the disadvantages to low-voltage lighting and how you can choose if low-voltage lighting is for you.
+In today’s blog post, we’ll go over the disadvantages of low-voltage lighting and how you can choose if low-voltage lighting is for you.

 THE DISADVANTAGES OF LOW-VOLTAGE LIGHTING

 - You need a transformer.
 Besides having to deal with one more box in your yard or near your home, transformers can be buzzy and sometimes loud.
 You’d almost rather have a bee near you than a transformer at times.
 Line voltage usually does not hum.
-You also have to have your low-voltage lighting near to the transformer.
+You also have to have your low-voltage lighting near the transformer.

-- Can be less bright.
+- It can be less bright.
 Because low-voltage lighting has to be run through a transformer in order to make the standard line voltage of 120v to either 12v or 24v, the potential for lost energy is present.
 Hence, by the time the energy reaches your lighting fixtures, you may not have full power, making your lighting less bright.

 - Limited on lighting options.
 Once again, due to the fact that low-voltage lighting has to go through a transformer in order to be converted, the transformer can easily become overwhelmed with demand.
 Thus, you may be limited in your fixture choices due to the fact you have to limit your wattage as well.